eWaterCycle/infra/README.md

 Login with credentials from a user listed in `group_vars/jupyter.yml:posix_users`.

 > * [Vagrant snapshots](https://www.vagrantup.com/docs/cli/snapshot.html) can be used to rollback VMs to previous state.
 After rollback sync time with `vagrant ssh -c 'sudo systemctl restart systemd-timesyncd.service'`.

+## Docker images

+In the eWaterCycle project we make Docker images.
+The images are hosted on https://hub.docker.com/u/ewatercycle .
+A project member can create issues here for permisison to push images to Dockuer Hub.